AlessioRW/promrw/README.md

-# promrw - A Golang Prometheus Remote Write
+# promrw - A Golang Prometheus Remote Write Package

 ## Overview
 `promrw` is a Go package that provides a client to send metrics to a Prometheus Remote Write endpoint.